subvisual/guides/style/README.md

 * Name variables, methods, and classes to reveal intent.
 * Treat acronyms as words in names (`XmlHttpRequest` not `XMLHTTPRequest`), even if the acronym is the entire name (`class Html` not `class HTML`).
+* Spend time thinking on the name of things so that you don't spend afterwards trying to decifer your own code.

 JavaScript
 ----------